-We hypothesize that low latencies will simplify the development of data-intensive applications like Facebook and enable a new class of applications that manipulate large data sets even more intensively.
-The new applications cannot exist today, since no existing storage system could meet their needs, so we can only speculate about their nature.
-We believe they will have two overall characteristics: (a) they will access large amounts of data in an irregular fashion (applications such as graph processing or large-scale machine learning could be candidates), and (b) they will operate at interactive timescales (tens to hundreds of milliseconds).
+Latencies of 5-10 μ s represent an improvement of 50-1000x over typical storage systems used by Web applications today.
+We hypothesize that this will not only simplify current applications such as Facebook, but it will also enable a new class of applications that manipulate large datasets more intensively than has ever been possible.
+It is hard to point to specific examples of such applications, since they cannot exist today.
+However, we believe the new applications will have two overall characteristics: (a) they will manipulate large amounts of data in an irregular fashion (applications such as graph processing or large-scale machine learning could be candidates), and (b) they will operate at interactive timescales (tens to hundreds of milliseconds).

 One possible application area for a system such as RAMCloud is collaboration at large scale.
-As a baseline, Facebook offers collaboration at small scale.
-It creates a "region of consciousness" for each user of a few dozen up to a few hundred friends: each user finds out instantly about status changes for any of his or her friends.
+Facebook offers collaboration at small scale.
+It creates a "region of consciousness" for each user of a few dozen up to a few hundred friends; each user finds out instantly about status changes for any of their friends.
 In the future, applications may enable collaboration at a much larger scale.
 For example, consider the morning commute in a major metropolitan area in the year 2025.
-All of the cars will be self-driving, moving at high speed in tightly-packed caravans.
+All of the cars will be self-driving, moving at high speed in caravans separated by only a few inches.
 In a single metropolitan area there may be a million or more cars on the road at once; each car's behavior will be affected by thousands of cars in its vicinity, and the region of consciousness for one car could include 50,000 or more other cars over the duration of a commute.
 A transportation system like this is likely to be controlled by a large-scale datacenter application, and the application is likely to need a storage system with extraordinarily low latency to disseminate large amounts of information in an irregular fashion among agents for the various cars.